nslee333/dev-folder/weather_app/project_notes.md

     38. Cleaned up App.css
     39. Remove all unused data from api calls.
     40. Refactor CSS, put css classes with each other parent => child => etc.
+    41. Remove all unused dev or main dependencies.
+    42. Remove all unused imports.
+    43. Remove all `any` typings.
+    44. Label and Group all state hooks.
+    45. Remove all debugger logs.

 [Medium-term]